Content is loading...

 From the age of 16 young people are considered old enough to give consent to engage in sexual activity with other people over the age of 16, if they want to.
 There are still some laws in place to protect young people where there might be an imbalance of power in the relationship and you can find out more about this and what makes a healthy relationship in the links below.

 Bodies come in all different shapes and sizes and there is a wide variation on what is normal.
 It is important for you to get to know your body and have an awareness of your sexual and reproductive health.
-More information on your body can be found here: https://www.brook.org.uk/topics/my-body/
+Read more about your body.

 Sometimes we can feel and think differently to the sex we were given at birth, you can find more information at the links below.